LeeEd1/Pontyclun-tigers/README.md

 ![Navigation-mob](/assets/readme-img/navbarmob.PNG)

-### Home page:
+### Home page

 The hero image for the landing page is the gym the students will be training in with the equiplment that will be used.
 I feel this is important as it gives potential members a flavour of what to expect prior to attending the venue.
 This page also displays a degree of dedication and authenticity from the club due to the quality and range of equpiment and space.
 As shown below.

 ![gym image](/assets/readme-img/gymhome.PNG)

 Below the hero image is a detailed histology of how the club was established.
 This was provided by the client.
+Below welcome to pontyclun tigers I changed h2 from About us to Introduction, On reflection I found it to be confusing with About us then a navlink with About.

 ![About section](/assets/readme-img/gymabout.PNG)